3b/pngload/README.md

 Additionally, both `LOAD-FILE` and `LOAD-STREAM` may take the following keyword arguments:

-`FLATTEN` when non-NIL, will decode the image data to a 1-dimensional array, rather than the default method which is to be compatible with Opticl.
+`FLATTEN` when non-NIL, will decode the image data to a 1-dimensional array, rather than the default method which is to be compatible with opticl.

 `FLIP-Y` when non-NIL, will flip the pixels on the Y axis, for when the origin is expected to be at the bottom/left instead of the top/left.